Exeter/brainstorm/Server/README.md

 The job of Administrator is a serious job.
 We will probably have you sign something or do a pinkie promise.

-__(TODO: Think of ways to make the administration process as democratic and transparent as possible, but also as streamlined and secure as possible)__

-###Backups
-Back up weekly or daily?
-__Problems with storage.__

 ##Usage
 ###Student Projects
-__Sean wrote down Anthony's idea of a non-shell based project hosting, but Sean thinks until we get big, we can simplify things by having just application-based shell accounts for hosting projects__

 ####Project hosting
 Students will be able to store and provide their project of relevance to the PEA community for use on our server.